govsocial-org/govsocial-org.github.io/docs/operating/mastodon.md

 # Mastodon Operations

-Now that you have your Mastodon instance built, you're going to want to start using it!
+Now that you have your Mastodon instance [deployed](/building/mastodon/), you're going to want to start using it!

 ## Administrator Access